pavian57/qsoTrainer/README.md

 ## Requirements
 It runs on any compatible ESP8266 with a small Oled dispay 0.96".  preferable Wifikit from Heltec.

-I made some tools to upload files to SPIFFS, that has Callsign, Name of OM and a list of Summits.
-All together wirh an index file for faster access.
-If there are no files, random call and summit will be made.
+I took names.csv from https://hb9sota.ch/names_hb9bin/names.csv, cleaned up a little bit and created a Index on linenumbers for easy access.
+I did the same to summitslist.csv, that can be downloaded here https://www.sotadata.org.uk/summitslist.csv.
 There is not much space for a complete summitlist, i have stripped down to to summit only.
 As this was'nt enough, i purged all not european countries.
+If there are no files, random call and summit will be made by the code.

+I made files for all continents.

 **Software**
 - Arduino and VS Code
 - Arduino IDE
+- LittleFS

 **Hardware**